dnstech/TypeScriptModuleMigrationPlan/README.md

 1. All reference paths are updated to use `import` syntax.

 # TODO
-1. Remove JS from code bose
+1. Remove JS from code base
 2. Update TypeScript to 3.9.4
 3. Add tsconfigs and rehome lib files.
 4. Migrate modules one a time.